sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 = 4.2 =
 * New: Added an onboarding wizard for new users to easily get started with Facebook Feeds.
-* Fix : Fixed PHP 8.x warning (PHP Deprecated:  Calling static trait method)
+* Fix: Fixed PHP 8.x warning (PHP Deprecated:  Calling static trait method)

 = 4.1.9 =
 * New: Added a menu item to easily install our new [Reviews Feed](https://wordpress.org/plugins/reviews-feed/) plugin!